 Silver jewellery and other objects may be cleaned with any toothpaste.

-Chewing gum can be used (after being thoroughly chewed) as a glue for many articles; if the sole of one’s shoe separates, a wad of it will often stick it together enough to enable one to walk on it temporarily.
+Chewing gum can be used (after being thoroughly chewed) as a glue for many articles; if the sole of ones shoe separates, a wad of it will often stick it together enough to enable one to walk on it temporarily.

 In hot countries travellers may think long sleeves are unnecessary but this is not true; whether a man or a woman, it is essential to have some garment with long sleeves—preferably a cotton shirt—to protect one from insect bites, sunburn, wind and rain.
 If one is going to be in the sun a long time or walking, riding, or travelling in a boat, a pair of thin cotton gloves should also be taken for the same reasons.
 For cold weather and driving a car a pair of leather gloves greatly adds to the body’s warmth.

-Though hats are no longer the style any traveller in hot countries exposed to the sun for many hours at a time would be well advised to wear a hat; it is even more important to protect the back of the neck from the sun’s rays than one’s face.
+Though hats are no longer the style any traveller in hot countries exposed to the sun for many hours at a time would be well advised to wear a hat; it is even more important to protect the back of the neck from the sun’s rays than ones face.
 Too much exposure to sun can cause skin cancer; it can also be cumulative so that suddenly one finds one can no longer stand the direct rays of the sun.

-My advice is if one needs and can afford to install only one air-conditioner in a hot climate, put it in the bedroom; nature herself drops the temperature at night and to sleep cool will do one’s health more good than to be cooler in the daytime in an air-conditioned room, and hotter at night in one that is not.
+My advice is if one needs and can afford to install only one air-conditioner in a hot climate, put it in the bedroom; nature herself drops the temperature at night and to sleep cool will do ones health more good than to be cooler in the daytime in an air-conditioned room, and hotter at night in one that is not.
 If necessary the children too can be brought into the cooler room to sleep.
-Throughout the tropics large electric fans in the ceiling cool the rooms; they are excellent and have the advantage of not drying out the air the way air-conditioners do, which affects one’s eyeballs, sinuses and skin—the latter being very aging.
+Throughout the tropics large electric fans in the ceiling cool the rooms; they are excellent and have the advantage of not drying out the air the way air-conditioners do, which affects ones eyeballs, sinuses and skin—the latter being very aging.
 In addition, one of the big overhead fans is often much quieter than an air-conditioner, the constant sound of which is extremely wearing on the nerves.

 In many countries, during the hottest season, a screen of dried camel thorn or other twig-like weed is placed before open doors and windows and kept constantly wet; this enables the air to circulate and cools it at the same time, making a remarkable difference in the temperature inside the building; wet cloths may also be used but they cut out the breeze.

-One of the most useful objects one can possess for rural travel is a thin, strong rope 3 to 4 metres long which can be used for innumerable purposes: as a clothesline, to tie bundles and suitcases whose locks have suddenly given way, to lash things to one’s self or to the automobile, and
+One of the most useful objects one can possess for rural travel is a thin, strong rope 3 to 4 metres long which can be used for innumerable purposes: as a clothesline, to tie bundles and suitcases whose locks have suddenly given way, to lash things to ones self or to the automobile, and

 numerous other purposes.
 Beautiful handmade hemp ropes are often procurable in village or native markets; some even have an eye at one end and taper to a tail at the other!

-The heel of one’s shoe, a rock or almost anything can serve as a hammer but nothing takes the place of a nail; carry a few medium sized ones because they, like pins, are remarkably useful.
+The heel of ones shoe, a rock or almost anything can serve as a hammer but nothing takes the place of a nail; carry a few medium sized ones because they, like pins, are remarkably useful.
 Also carry some string for it will eventually be needed when none is available.